|

 is a disease where the body either cannot produce insulin or does not

-properly use insulin.
 There are approximately 17.9 million

 million undiagnosed with this disease.

-the cause for
+The cause for

-this disease remains a mystery it is believed that genetics, obesity,
+However, it is believed that genetics, obesity,

 lack of exercise and even stress can contribute to the onset of this

-disease.
 Learning to understand the different types and how

 to